mteblesz/servartur/README.md

-# servartur
+# servartur API
-Server app for fluttartur project
+Servartur is a .NET API dedicated for managing server side of Fluttartur project.
+Fluttartur is a local-multiplayer online game based on rules of "The Resistance: Avalon".